AD-SDL/rpl-summer-2022/soham/daily_log.md

  Friday (7/22): Worked on debugging the AI code, created new repo on github for it.
 Continuing to debug.

  ### **Week of 7/25 - 7/29**
- Monday (7/25): Fixed issue with TensorFlow, working through the remainder of the code.
-Still not performing as expected.  s s
+ Monday (7/25): Fixed rendering issue, developing learning mechanism with tensorflow